gcanti/tcomb/docs/GUIDE.md

 # Optional values, the `maybe` combinator

-In all the combinators seen so far values are required, but what if I must handle optional values?
-The `maybe` combinator can be applied to every combinator:
+Prolem.
+So far the values were always required, but what if I must handle optional values?

+Solution.
+There is the `maybe` combinator and it can be composed with every other combinator:

 **Signature**